 Our Admissions Policy

-At RedCliff Ascent your child is most important.
-We want to determine if our services can serve you appropriately.
-A student may be admitted for treatment if the student meets the following criteria.
+Your teen is the top priority at RedCliff Ascent.
+Thus, we want to determine if our services can serve you appropriately.
+A student may be admitted for treatment if they meet the following criteria:

 - The student must pass a complete physical evaluation.
-This evaluation is geared for the rigors of the wilderness program.
-The clinical director must approve students that are on psychotropic medication.
-The student’s psychological or mental state must be at a level that their safety will not compromise the safety of other student or staff.
+This evaluation is geared toward the rigors of the wilderness program.
+The Medical director must approve students that are on psychotropic medication.
+The student’s psychological or mental state must be at a level that their safety will not compromise the safety of other students or staff.

 - The student must speak English in order to effectively communicate with the therapist, peers, and counselors.
-Inability to speak English will result in treatment barriers that will affect the treatment outcome.
+The inability to speak English will result in treatment barriers that will affect the treatment outcome.

 - Students with communicable diseases may be denied

 - Students that are pregnant will be denied.

 The purpose of the RedCliff Ascent Outdoor Therapy Program is to provide an effective therapeutic experience.
 Due to the nature of the program, there are physical and mental conditions as well as medications that could prohibit a student's enrollment.
 A few of the conditions include:

 - Severe asthma